ryutakido/hello-world/README.md

 # hello-world
 trying

-hi my name is kido
+hi my name is kido.
+i'm edditting for the second time.